warden-protocol/wardenprotocol/docs/developer-docs/docs/build-a-keychain/operate-a-keychain/create-a-keychain.md

    You can always check your public address by running this command:

    ```
-   wardend keys show my-key-name -address
+   wardend keys show my-key-name --address
    ```
    :::

 3. Now you need to fund the account.
 If you're running a local chain, execute the command below.
 After `send`, specify your key name.
-Also set the Keychain Writer name and chain ID.
+Also set the Keychain Writer name and the chain ID.

     <Tabs>
     <TabItem value="local-default" label="Local node: default settings">
     ```bash
-    wardend tx bank send shulgin \
+    wardend tx bank send \
+      shulgin \
       $(wardend keys show --address my-keychain-writer-name) \
       1000000000000000000award \
       --chain-id warden_1337-1